 All rooms have tea/coffee making facilities, a hair dryer, an in-room safe, and a fan.

 A laundry service is available (additional cost).

-After an early morning coffee or afternoon high tea, informative Professional Guides take guests on game drives, walks or a river cruise (river cruises on request and form part of your game drive).
+After an early morning coffee or afternoon high tea, informative Professional Guides take guests on game drives, walks or a river cruise (river cruises on request and are subject to river levels).